eliaquimbrandao/azure-storage-scripts/Storage/blob-storage-tier/README.md

 > [!NOTE]
 > PageBlobs and Append Blobs do not support access tiers, so their access tier results will be blank.

+> [!IMPORTANT]
+> All testing of this code has been performed in a small environment with a low workload.
+As a result, the current implementation may not be optimized for handling high-speed or heavy workloads.
+Please keep this in mind if you plan to use it in larger environments.
+>
+> If you have suggestions for improvements or encounter any issues, feel free to contribute or open a discussion.
+I will update the code as needed, and once optimized for higher workloads, this note will be removed.

 ## Detailed Operation

 - **Connects to Azure:** Uses the Subscription ID to connect and select the appropriate Azure subscription. <br>